 Takala, who has a background from Nokia, likens the space industry to that of mobile phones, “the devices get smaller and smaller and the technology gets better.”
 This drives costs down and allows for further innovation around the devices.

-Space is a data business which presents ‘downstream’ and ‘upstream’ applications; upstream refers to the hardware and software that is used to collect the data, while downstream refers to the unlimited applications of that data.
+Space is a data business that presents ‘downstream’ and ‘upstream’ applications; upstream refers to the hardware and software that is used to collect the data, while downstream refers to the unlimited applications of that data.

 Indeed, space is a huge growth industry estimated to reach over $1 trillion by 2040 .
 The past decade has seen a 15x growth in the number of space start-ups driving innovative products and services.
 Unsurprisingly, private investments in space start-ups increased 10x between 2000-2005 and 2012-2017 and the EU financial framework has allocated 17 billion euros for space tech between 2021-2027.